 Wisconsin has more than 365 licensed Christmas tree farms.
 According to the most recent agricultural census, Wisconsin is fifth in the nation in the number of trees cut and acres (more than 23,000) in production.
 More than 600,000 evergreens are harvested each fall.

 “The sale of Christmas trees and wreaths generates more than 16 million dollars for Wisconsin’s economy and thousands of residents are employed in the industry, because it is a labor-intensive agriculture crop,” added Nicholson.
 “Many tree farms offer gift shops, farm animals, reindeer, bonfires, hot chocolate, wagon rides and other activities, which makes for a fun winter-time ag-tourism trip for families.”

-A complete list of farms and retail lots is available on the Wisconsin Christmas Tree Producers Association’s website at RealTreeForMe.com.
-Tips for selecting a tree and caring for it can also be found on the website.
-More information about farm grown trees can be found on the National Christmas Tree Producers Association’s website at realchristmastrees.org.
+A complete list of farms and retail lots is available on the Wisconsin Christmas Tree Producers Association’s website.
+Also, learn about the variety of Christmas trees grown in Wisconsin, tips for selecting a tree and caring for it.

 The Wisconsin Christmas Tree Producers Association membership is comprised of Christmas tree growers, wreath makers and industry related companies.
 The mission of the Wisconsin Christmas Tree Producers Association is to promote real Christmas trees, wreaths and greenery through marketing and education of our members and customers and to produce quality real, farm fresh and fragrant products while protecting the environment.